William Nylander Game Preview: Maple Leafs vs. Panthers

 William Nylander Game Preview: Maple Leafs vs. Panthers - October 19

-William Nylander and the Toronto Maple Leafs will be in action on Thursday at 7:00 PM ET, and they'll be facing the Florida Panthers.
-There are prop bets for Nylander available, and here are some stats to help you with your bets.
+William Nylander and the Toronto Maple Leafs will play the Florida Panthers at 7:00 PM ET on Thursday, at BB&T Center.
+Prop bets for Nylander are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.